M66B/FairEmail/FAQ.md

 There can be just one primary account and there can be just one primary identity per account.

+Note that ordering accounts via the navigation menu of the setup screen takes precedence over primary and secondary accounts.

 <br />

 <a name="faq73"></a>